ddmitov/perl-executing-browser-qtwebengine/doc/SETTINGS.md

 # Perl Executing Browser QtWebEngine - Settings

-Every Perl script run by PEB must have a JavaScript settings object with an arbitrary name and fixed object properties.
+Every Perl script run by PEB must have a JavaScript settings object with an arbitrary name and fixed-name object properties.
 The name of the JavaScript settings object with a ``.script`` extension forms a pseudo link used to start the corresponding Perl script.

 There are two methods to start a local Perl script: